srcspider/nightdragon/README.md

 Troubleshooting Checklist:

  1. did you create the database
- 2. did you specify the correct path to your private files in the file `privatefiles` on the root of your project
+ 2. did you specify the correct path to your private key files in the file `.key.path` on the root of your project
  3. did you insert the correct user / password in the database configuration in your private files
  4. are your dependencies installed correctly (see previous steps)
  5. are your permissions set up correctly

 If you've gone though all that and still can't figure it out, debug it.

-### Step 2: Setting up the private files

-The private files are for the most part the configuration files containing your secret keys. **It is imperative that you do NOT place ANY security information in your project files!**

-To setup the files first copy the draft version of the files to a secure location preferably where only the root user and server has access, and then create a file `privatefiles` on the project root where you specify this path so the system knows where to find them:

-	cp -R drafts/project.private /secure/path/PROJECT.private/
-	echo "/secure/path/PROJECT.private/" > privatefiles

-Of course at this point you would `cd /secure/path/PROJECT.private/` and start filling in the keys.
-The files should NEVER contain anything more then security information such as public / private keys, users, passwords, database names, etc.

 ### Step 3: Setting up the public files